digidem/mapeo-desktop/QA.md

 ## Sync File

-1. Create a Sync File in MAPEO Desktop:filter
+1. Create a Sync File in MAPEO Desktop:observations
     1. Click on the three menu dots at the top-right of the screen.
     2. Select 'Sync With..'
     3. Select 'New Database..' and create the new syncfile somewhere temporary.
     4. Wait for sync to complete.
 You should see 'Syncronization has completed successfully'
     5. Click OK
-2. Open SyncFile In MAPEO Desktop:filter from a computer with a fresh or different data folder
+2. Open SyncFile In MAPEO Desktop:observations from a computer with a fresh or different data folder
     1. Click on the three menu dots at the top-right of the screen.
     2. Select 'Sync With..'
     3. Select 'Synchronize from a file..' and select the syncfile from last time.